PeacefulWhale/CTF-Write-Ups/Forky CTF/README.md

 What happens when you fork?
 The flag is picoCTF{IntegerYouFound}.
 For example, if you found that the last integer passed was 1234, the flag would be picoCTF{1234}
 ```

-Looking at the binary we find that this is an ELF file and while it is likely possible to figure out what to do with it by debugging it with `gbd` I feel like it may be possible to do with `ghidra` so we'll try that first.;E
+Looking at the binary we find that this is an ELF file and while it is likely possible to figure out what to do with it by debugging it with `gbd` I feel like it may be possible to do with `ghidra` so we'll try that first.

 Opening it up and running the auto analysis on it we can find that this isn't that large of a file, and it doesn't appear that they're attempting to obfuscate it. `doNothing` simply returns its input.
 What is more difficult is what exactly we're feeding it.